blyxyas/cargo-is-tested/readme.md

 Then, it will check if `test/myfunction_testing_path.rs` exists, if it doesn't, it will output an error.

 If the file exists, the program checks all lints against your test, assuring the best quality possible.
+For example, the lint `emptiness` will check that your functions aren't empty.

 <div align="center">
 <img src="./assets/output-screenshot.png" height="300" width="auto" />